Garrett Runion Season 2022-23

 Sunshine State Conference Men’s Coach of the Year – 2012

-Garrett Runion, who has been a part of two national championships during his collegiate coaching career, is in his fourth season as the LSU women’s golf head coach.
+Garrett Runion, who has been a part of two national championships during his collegiate coaching career, is in his fifth season as the LSU women’s golf head coach.
 Runion became the fourth women’s golf head coach in LSU history on June 8, 2018.

 The 2020-21 season saw the Tigers return to the NCAA Championship Tournament for the first time since the 2015 season and LSU finished ninth, just one shot out of the match play advancement after 72 holes … It marked the eighth time LSU had finished in the top 10 in the NCAA Championships and for the first time since 2012 … LSU finished fifth in the final Golfstat team rankings and fourth in the WGCA poll.